cd-slash/brand-sentiment-analyser/README.md

 BSA is heavily influenced by [Answer The Public](https://answerthepublic.com), and while similar, it is not intended to be a clone of that service.
 Answer The Public presents users with graphical depictions of search terms, while this tool presents a list of terms that enables further research.

+When users are presented with topical search terms, questions, competitors or concerns related to a brand, they can be saved for later research and compared to terms presented by subsequent analysis of other brands.

 ## Features

 - __Heading__